danutsss/danutsss/README.md

 ### 💻 Tools and tech stack:

 **Backend**:
-* PHP, CodeIgniter, PAWN, Node and currently learning **Laravel**
+* PHP, PAWN, Node, and currently honing my skills in **Laravel**.

 **Frontend**
-* HTML5/CSS3, SASS, Bootstrap, TailwindCSS, JavaScript, Vue / Nuxt
+* Proficient in HTML5/CSS3, SASS, Bootstrap, TailwindCSS, JavaScript; experienced with Vue / Nuxt, Angular, TypeScript, and Ionic.

 **Databases**
-* MySQL, MongoDB, PostgreSQL
+* Well-versed in MySQL, MongoDB, PostgreSQL, and SQLite.

 **Tools**
-* GitHub, Git, VSCode
+* Utilizing GitHub, Git, and VSCode for efficient development.

 **CMS**
-* WordPress (+ Elementor), Shopify
+* Expertise in WordPress (+ Elementor) and Shopify.

 **Project Management**
-* Trello, Asana
+* Organizing tasks seamlessly with Trello and Asana.

 **Web & Mobile Design Apps**
-* Figma
+* Fluent in Figma for stunning web and mobile designs.